APK Structure#

 folder. -

-Image files need to use 256 colors or fewer to be optimized by the
+Image files need to use 256 colors or fewer for the

 aapt